🛎️ High demand! Book your tuktuk now 🛺

 15/03/2020 – Quarantine previous arrivals from Italy

-Steps will be taken to identify and quarantine those who had arrived in Sri Lanka from Italy and had not undergone a quarantine period, stated the Director-General of Health Services Dr. Anil Jasinghe.
-Persons who had arrived in the country from Italy between the 1st and 9th of March will be identified for quarantine in this manner.
+Officials will take steps to identify and quarantine those who arrived from Italy and did not undergo a quarantine period.
+Director-General of Health Services Dr. Anil Jasinghe stated this.
+In this manner, they will identify persons who arrived between March 1st and March 9th for quarantine.

 14/03/2020 – Number of cases in Sri Lanka increases to 10

-Two more Coronavirus positive cases have been identified in Sri Lanka, says the Director-General of Health Services.
-Dr. Anil Jasinghe stated that these two female patients brings the total number of Coronavirus cases in the country to ten (10).
-One of them had returned from Italy while the other is a relative of a coronavirus patient who was identified previously.
+Health officials have identified two more Coronavirus positive cases in Sri Lanka.
+Dr. Anil Jasinghe, the Director-General of Health Services, stated that these two female patients bring the total to ten.
+One had returned from Italy, while the other is a relative of a previously identified patient.

 14/03/2020 – National Parks to be closed for 2 weeks

-Zoological gardens, botanical gardens and national parks under the purview of the Wildlife Department are to be closed for two weeks.
-The Department of Government Information announced that this measure will be in effect from tomorrow (15/03/2020).
+The Wildlife Department will close its zoological gardens, botanical gardens, and national parks for two weeks.
+The Department of Government Information announced that this measure will be effective from tomorrow.

 14/03/2020 – Number of Corona patients in Sri Lanka raised to 8

-Minister of Health Pavithra Wanniarachchi said the number of patients in Sri Lanka tested positive for the Coronavirus has risen to 7.
-Following this announcement, another Sri Lankan, who had returned from Italy, has been tested positive for the COVID-19.
-Accordingly, the total number of confirmed Coronavirus cases in Sri Lanka now stands at eight(8).
-This patient was identified at the quarantine centre in Kandakadu and is currently receiving treatment at Polonnaruwa Hospital.
+Health Minister Pavithra Wanniarachchi said the number of patients who tested positive for Coronavirus has risen to seven.
+Following this announcement, another Sri Lankan who returned from Italy also tested positive.
+Accordingly, the total number of confirmed cases now stands at eight.
+Officials identified this patient at the Kandakadu quarantine center and the patient is now receiving treatment at Polonnaruwa Hospital.

 13/03/2020 – Three more cases of Corona confirmed

-One patient is a 41-year-old Sri Lankan male who had arrived from Germany.
-He has been admitted to the IDH Hospital.
-The other two patients are from the group of people who had been quarantined at the facility in Kandakadu.
-One of them is a 37-year-old who had arrived from Italy and was placed under quarantine at Kandakadu upon arriving in the country.
-He is currently being treated at the Polonnaruwa Hospital.
-The other is a 43-year-old male who had also arrived from Italy.
-He is being treated at IDH.
-This brings the total number of confirmed Coronavirus cases in Sri Lanka to five.
+One patient is a 41-year-old Sri Lankan male who arrived from Germany and is now in the IDH Hospital.
+The other two patients were in quarantine at the facility in Kandakadu.
+One is a 37-year-old who arrived from Italy.
+He is currently at the Polonnaruwa Hospital.
+The other is a 43-year-old male, also from Italy, who is at IDH.
+This brings the total number of confirmed cases in Sri Lanka to five.

 13/03/2020 – Travel Ban European Countries